Sayf al-Din Jaqmaq: Family

 In December 1438, he married Khawand Zaynab, the daughter of Amir Jarbash al-Karimi.
 Her mother was Fatima Umm Khawand (died 26 April 1487), the daughter of Qani Bay, son of Sultan Barquq's sister.
-She died in 1459, and was buried in Sultan Barquq's lmadrasa in Bayn al-Qasrayn.
+She died in 1459, and was buried in Sultan Barquq's madrasa in Bayn al-Qasrayn.
 Another wife was Khawand Nafisa, also known as Khawand at-Turkmaniya.
 She was the daughter of Dulkadirid ruler Nasireddin Mehmed Bey, and had been previously married to Janibek as-Sufi.
 They married in 1440.
 She had a daughter.
 She died of plague on 15 April 1449.

 Another wife was Khawand Jansuwar, the daughter of Giritbay, a Circassian amir.
 They married in December 1449–January 1450.
 Another wife was Khawand Shahzada.
 She was the daughter of Ottoman Prince Orhan Çelebi, son of Süleyman Çelebi, who was himself the son of Sultan Bayezid I. She had a younger brother named Süleyman Çelebi.
 She had been previously married to Sultan Barsbay.
 The two together had four sons.
 All of them died of plague at Cairo on 26 March 1449.
-The eldest one named Ahmed being seven years old.
+The eldest one, named Ahmed being seven years old.
 Jaqmaq divorced her on 25 December 1450.
 Another wife was the daughter of Naziru'l-Jaysh Kadi Abdulbasit.
 They married in April 1451.
 Another wife was the daughter of Süleyman Bey, ruler of the Dulkadirid.
 After Jaqmaq's death, she married Sultan Al-Mu'ayyad Shihab al-Din Ahmad.
 She died on 27 April 1460.